 Don't be.
 This is a friendly place.
 And I'll guide you through the entire process.
 As a veteran presenter of hundreds of user group talks myself, both live and online, I've helped our Meetup presenters (veterans and newcomers alike) with issues as varied as helping firm up a compelling title and description to sharing tips on how to present effectively online, including helping you sound good and even helping pick out good choices for headsets or mics--we don't bother with webcams.
 For all we care, you can speak in your underwear. :-)

-What do I need to be a presenter on a Connect meeting?
+What do I need to be a presenter on an online meeting?

 Then you'll just share your screen with us.
 Whatever you show, we'll see.
 You don't need to upload anything, or offer a preso in some particular format.